SciPhi-AI/R2R/README.md

    1. **Ingest Documents as Files**:
       ```bash
-      python -m r2r.examples.demo ingest_as_files --client_server_mode
+      python -m r2r.examples.quickstart ingest_as_files --client_server_mode
       ```
       This command will send the ingestion request to the server running at `http://localhost:8000`.

    2. **Perform a Search**:
       ```bash
-      python -m r2r.examples.demo search --query="Who was Aristotle?" --client_server_mode
+      python -m r2r.examples.quickstart search --query="Who was Aristotle?" --client_server_mode
       ```
       This command sends the search query to the server and retrieves the results.

    3. **Run a RAG Completion**:
       ```bash
-      python -m r2r.examples.demo rag --query="What was Uber's profit in 2020?" --client_server_mode
+      python -m r2r.examples.quickstart rag --query="What was Uber's profit in 2020?" --client_server_mode
       ```
       This command sends the RAG query to the server and retrieves the generated response.

    4. **Run a RAG Stream**:
       ```bash
-      python -m r2r.examples.demo rag --query="What was Lyft's profit in 2020?" --streaming=true --client_server_mode
+      python -m r2r.examples.quickstart rag --query="What was Lyft's profit in 2020?" --streaming=true --client_server_mode
       ```
       This command streams the RAG query results from the server.

    ### Client-Server Summary

-   By using the Client-Server model, you can extend the basic R2R demo to support more scalable and modular deployments.
+   By using the Client-Server model, you can extend the basic R2R quickstart to support more scalable and modular deployments.
 The server handles requests and performs heavy computations, while clients can communicate with the server to perform ingestion, search, RAG, and other operations, as shown in the examples above.
-For detailed setup and basic functionality, refer back to the [R2R Demo](#quickstart).
+For detailed setup and basic functionality, refer back to the [R2R quickstart](#quickstart).
 </details>

 # R2R Dashboard